grover-dev/neutrino/BMS_README.md

 - Replies arrive **fragmented** across notifications.
 Buffer until `3 + buf[2] + 2` bytes, then check CRC.
 Resync by dropping bytes until `buf[0] == 0x01 && (buf[1] == 0x03 || buf[1] == 0x83)`.
+- Fragmentation is the serial bridge flushing its buffer (~20 B), not the ATT MTU: the pack accepts MTU 517 and still splits a 21 B reply 20 + 1.
+Negotiating a larger MTU changes nothing — never size buffers off it.

 ## Registers